exercism/v3/languages/fsharp/exercises/concept/values/.docs/introduction.md

 let fingers = 10
 ```

 Functions are also regular bindings, but with one or more parameters, which are separated by spaces.
-A function will automatically return its last expression.
+A function automatically returns its last expression.
 Type inference also works for most functions, by analyzing what values the function is called with and what value the function returns.

 ```fsharp
 let add x y = x + y